Na Brown

-Na Orlando Brown (born February 22, 1977) is an American former professional football wide receiver.
-He played for the Philadelphia Eagles in the National Football League (NFL) for three seasons.
-He was selected by the Eagles in the fourth round of the 1999 NFL draft.
+Na Orlando Brown (born February 22, 1977) is an American former professional football player who was a wide receiver for three seasons with the Philadelphia Eagles of National Football League (NFL).
+He played college football for the North Carolina Tar Heels and was selected by the Eagles in the fourth round of the 1999 NFL draft.

 College career

-Brown attended the University of North Carolina in Chapel Hill, North Carolina.
+Brown attended the University of North Carolina at Chapel Hill in Chapel Hill, North Carolina.
 While at North Carolina, Brown accumulated 165 catches for 2,086 yards and 14 touchdowns.
 He also had a 48-yard touchdown run.

 Professional career

 Philadelphia Eagles

 Brown was selected in the fourth round of the 1999 NFL draft, as the 130th pick overall by the Philadelphia Eagles.
 In a Wild Card round win against the Tampa Bay Buccaneers in the 2000-01 NFL playoffs, he caught a 5-yard touchdown pass from Donovan McNabb.
 He played in parts of three seasons with the Eagles before he was released.

 Orlando Predators

 In October 2002, Brown signed with the Orlando Predators of the Arena Football League.
 After spending three months as part of the team in the offseason, he was released on January 23, 2003.
 He was later signed onto the Giants.